 Live and learn: while some may prefer a one-of-a-kind custom fit, the free-flowing fabric panel is arguably the most classic, versatile option to dress a window.
 Elegant, adaptable, and indeed portable, the drapery panel is a failsafe method to add panache to any room.
 If I had gone this route, I would not

 have had to leave behind umpteen custom valances and shades designed for non-standard windows.
-Whether relocating or staying put, consider dressing your windows with this design staple.
+Whether relocating with the use of items such as black mailer boxes or staying put, consider dressing your windows with this design staple.

 “Think of drapery panels as an investment,” says Moyanne Harding of Lynchburg’s Interiors by Moyanne.
 “That’s the beauty of them—you can take them with you, make them work anywhere,” she says—in another home, another room, or even amending them in their current spot for a new look